ojizero/university/README.md

 The Arduino and Pi codes, represents the client side of the system.

 ## License
-This work is licensed under MIT's license, it is open for any to use, hack, modify, or generally whatever.
+This work is licensed under MIT's license, it is open for any to use, hack, modification, or generally whatever.

 It happens to also be beerware ;) , if we ever meet some day, and you think this stuff is worth it, or it helped you in any form, you can buy us a round in return.